ash0080/gun.doc.cn/API-(v0.3.x).md

    - `options.peers` is an object, where the URLs are properties, and the value is an empty object.

-   - `options.wire` allows you to manually override module hooks for `put` and `get` (however, gun exposes a more streamlined approach for building extensions and modules). **Note**: This will be deprecated, future versions of GUN will use a different better approach.

    - `options.uuid` allows you to override the default 24 random alphanumeric soul generator with your own function.

    - `options['module name']` allows you to pass options to a 3rd party module.
 Their project README will likely list the exposed options.
      [Here is a list of such modules...](Modules)

-   - `options.init` is a boolean that tells the system that you want to explicitly create data if it doesn't exist.

 ### Examples
 Sync with one peer